Can you get this level of commitment from customers?

-Today HOG has more than 1 million passionate members and 1400 chapters around the world.
-Each of these local chapters are active in their communities.
-They sponsor events, offer exclusive products, and fund charity drives in their local communities all around the world.
+Today HOG has more than 1 million passionate members and 1400 chapters worldwide.
+Each of these local chapters is active in their communities.
+They sponsor events, offer exclusive products, and fund charity drives in their local communities worldwide.

 How do you create this kind of relationship with your customers?